putyourlightson/craft-datastar/README.md

 # Datastar Plugin for Craft CMS

-### A real-time, template-driven hypermedia framework for Craft CMS.
+### A reactive, template-driven hypermedia framework for Craft CMS.

-**This plugin is in alpha and its API may change.**
+**This plugin is in beta and its API may change.**

-This plugin integrates the [Datastar framework](https://data-star.dev/) into [Craft CMS](https://craftcms.com/), allowing you to create real-time front-ends driven by Twig templates.
-It aims to replace the need for front-end frameworks such as React, Vue.js and Alpine.js + htmx, and instead lets you manage state and run logic all within your Twig templates.
+This plugin integrates [Datastar](https://data-star.dev/) with [Craft CMS](https://craftcms.com/), allowing you to create reactive frontends driven by Twig templates.
+It aims to replace the need for front-end frameworks such as React, Vue.js and Alpine.js + htmx, and instead lets you manage state and run logic within your Twig templates.

 With Datastar, you have the ability to define state and manipulate the DOM in real-time on the front-end, while modify the DOM with templates rendered on the back-end.
 Use-cases: